tessereact/tessereact/docs/config.md

 # Tessereact configuration

-Tessereact config should be named as `tessereact.config.json` and located in root directory of your app.
+Tessereact config should be named as `tessereact.config.json` and located in root directory of your app (or on the path specified by `TESSEREACT_CONFIG` environment variable).

 ## Configuration options